nathanscottdaniels/nant/README.md

 What is it?
 -----------
-pNAnt is a fork of NAnt that adds provides parallelization support and fixes some of the more serious shortcomings of NAnt.
+pNAnt is a fork of NAnt that provides parallelization support and fixes some of the more serious shortcomings of NAnt.
 You can find the original NAnt project here:

 http://nant.sourceforge.net/